 1. The ongoing contribution each make or is likely to make to the welfare of the family.

 How assets came into the marriage is an important factor.
-Assets may have been previously had or been a gift during the marriage.
 If a party’s needs have not been met, it may not be possible to argue a party’s contribution should lead to a departure from equality.

 1. The conduct of each party